Christian-pwn/specification-template-HTLWeiz/README.md

 ## VS Code version

-If you are looking for the Visual Studio Code version of this template, [here you go.](https://github.com/christian-pwn/vscode-spec/)
+If you are looking for the Visual Studio Code version of this template, ~~[here you go.](https://github.com/christian-pwn/vscode-spec/)~~
+NOTE: this link is currently broken, should be fixed soon.

 ## Legal Info

-This template is based on the word template of the same type from teacher **DI Thomas Tanzer**.
-Any adopted styles/graphics included in this document belong to him.
+This template is based on the word template of the same type from HTL Weiz teacher **DI Thomas Tanzer**.
+Any adopted content/styles/graphics included in this document belong to him.
-I do not take responsibility regarding any legal issues that may arise by editing this template.

 ### License